katilp/opendata-howto-docker-pre-exercise/_episodes/03-docker-for-cms-opendata.md

 This opens a bash shell where you can type your commands.
 Edit files in the `cms_open_data_python` directory on your local computer, but run the commands in the container.

 The container image has VNC installed in a similar way as the CMSSW container and you can start the graphics windows with `vnc_start`.
-Connect it with the VNC viewer on your local computer or with the browser window in the address given at the start message (`http://127.0.0.1:6080/vnc.html`).
-Note that copy-pasting may not work in the new terminal shell that opens in the graphical window and it is easier to use the original bash shell.

-The default VNC password is `cms.cern`.
+Open the browser window in the address given at the start message ([http://127.0.0.1:6080/vnc.html](http://127.0.0.1:6080/vnc.html)) with the default VNC password is `cms.cern`.
+It shows an empty screen to start with and all graphics will pop up there.

 Type `exit` to leave the container, and if you have started VNC, stop it first: